- A V-8 and rear-wheel drive are always fun

 The only thing green about the Charger is an occasional paint option.
 While the V-6 makes use of its 8-speed automatic to return reasonable mileage for its size, the Charger’s V-8s simply aren’t fuel misers.

 As always, adding power reduces fuel economy, and one of Dodge’s favorite tricks is turning up the wick.
-We rate the Charger a 4 for fuel economy due to the relative frugality of the standard V-6, which is frankly generous considering the Charger’s 8-cylinder habit.
-(Read more about how we rate cars.)
+We rate the Charger a 4 for fuel economy due to the relative frugality of the standard V-6, which is frankly generous considering the Charger’s V-8 habit.

 The EPA rates the rear-wheel-drive version of the V-6 Charger at 19 mpg city, 30 highway, 23 combined.
 Switch over to all-wheel drive and those numbers drop to 18/27/21 mpg.